adriengibrat/Simple-Debug-PHP-Class/README.md

 Debug::chrono(true); // display a table with all messages & times
 ```

-Use several chrono at the same time by passing chrono name as second argument:
+Use several chrono at the same time by passing chrono name as second argument.
 ```php
 <?php
 Debug::chrono( null, 'chrono1' ); // set the timer of chrono 1